 - Develop multiple candidates: a company should develop multiple internal candidates at lower levels so there is a quality choice when the time comes to replace a senior leader.
 If you limit potential replacement to one person and that person is not up to the job, the company will then have to either spend time developing an alternate internal candidate or hire externally.

-- Retention concerns: while grooming multiple candidates is good practice, only one candidate will obtain the position which can leave the others to feel embittered.
-Ensure that there are other developmental pathways and rewards, unless the company is willing to risk losing these valuable employees.
+- Retention concerns: while grooming multiple candidates is good practice, only one candidate will obtain the position which can leave the others feeling embittered.
+Ensure that there are other developmental pathways and rewards unless the company is willing to risk losing these valuable employees.

 Human Resource Information Systems are tools that carry out HR programs and activities more efficiently.
 An HRIS supports all HR functions we discussed above.
 For example, Performance Management Tools can help evaluate and support employee performance, and a Learning Management System (LMS) helps monitor employee goals and records performance scores and ratings.

 HR checklist actions: Consider the following when choosing an HRIS (and try to avoid these 3 mistakes!).